Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 - The read, write, and execute permissions of the item's owner
 - The read, write, and execute permissions of the group to which the item belongs

-A file can't be executed unless the executable flag is set.
-Images aren't executable files.
-Consequently, none of the files in this example have an "x" in position 4.

 After the permissions comes the item's owner, the owner's group, the size in bytes, the last time the item was modified, and the file or directory name.

 `ls` also accepts a path name as an argument.
 To view the contents of the "gifs" subdirectory in long format, you could type: